MI-OSiRIS/mi-osiris.github.io/_posts/2017-04-21-ctsc-engagement.md

 supporting federated campus authentication via Internet2's <a href="https://incommon.org/federation/">InCommon</a> service and group-based access control (with delegated sub-groups) using Internet2's <a href="https://www.internet2.edu/products-services/trust-identity/comanage/">COmanage</a> software.

-The full <a href="https://scholarworks.iu.edu/dspace/handle/2022/21307">CTSC-OSiRIS Final Report</a> is publicly available.
+The full <a href="https://scholarworks.iu.edu/dspace/handle/2022/21307">CTSC-OSiRIS Final Report</a> is publicly available and an overview of our engagement is posted on the <a href="http://blog.trustedci.org/2017/04/osiris-engagement-summary.html">CTSC blog</a>.